MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wid-to-sql-migration.md

 ---
 title: Migrating the WSUS Database from (Windows Internal Database) WID to SQL
-description: "Windows Server Update Service (WSUS) topic - How to migrate the WSUS database (SUSDB) from a Windows Internal Database instance to a Local or Remote instance of SQL Server." ms.prod: windows-server ms.reviewer: na ms.suite: na ms.technology: manage-wsus ms.tgt_pltfrm: na ms.topic: get-started article ms.assetid: 90e3464c-49d8-4861-96db-ee6f8a09g7dr
+description: Windows Server Update Service (WSUS) topic - How to migrate the WSUS database (SUSDB) from a Windows Internal Database instance to a Local or Remote instance of SQL Server. ms.prod: windows-server ms.technology: manage-wsus ms.topic: get-started article ms.assetid: 90e3464c-49d8-4861-96db-ee6f8a09g7dr
 author: coreyp-at-msft